For decades now, many business leaders and managers have been espousing the benefits of having an open-door policy in the workplace.

 He further recommends creating “a dashboard of communication channels” together with employees, which would facilitate upward communication.

-- Stop Start Continue exercises (i.e. welcoming ideas on what to stop/start/continue doing in the future)
+- Stop Start Continue exercises (i.e. welcoming ideas on what to stop/start/continue doing in the future), and

 The best way to approach establishing an open-door policy is to be systematic.